 Why Do Boys and Girls Prefer Different Toys?

-Why girls like Barbies and boys like trucks
+Why girls often like Barbies and boys often like trucks.

 In 2002, Gerianne M. Alexander of Texas A&M University and Melissa Hines of City University in London stunned the scientific world by showing that vervet monkeys showed the same sex-typical toy preferences as humans.
 In an incredibly ingenious study, published in Evolution and Human Behavior, Alexander and Hines gave two stereotypically masculine toys (a ball and a police car), two stereotypically feminine toys (a soft doll and a cooking pot), and two neutral toys (a picture book and a stuffed dog) to 44 male and 44 female vervet monkeys.
 They then assessed the monkeys’ preference for each toy by measuring how much time they spent with each.
 Their data demonstrated that male vervet monkeys showed significantly greater interest in the masculine toys, and the female vervet monkeys showed significantly greater interest in the feminine toys.
 The two sexes did not differ in their preference for the neutral toys.